-The two days before the start of the school year (i.e. Tuesday 1st September & Wednesday 2nd September 2020) will be preparation days for teaching staff.
-In addition to the holidays shown there will be three additional days when the school will be closed while teachers are involved in training.
-These will take place on Friday 25th June 2021, Monday 19th July 2021 and Tuesday 20th July 2021.
+The three days before the start of the school year (i.e. Friday 3^{rd,} Monday 6th and Tuesday 7th September 2021) will be preparation days for teaching staff.
+In addition to the holidays shown there will be 2 additional days when the school will be closed while teachers are involved in training.
+These will take place on Monday 25th July 2022 and the other is to be confirmed.